camunda/camunda-docs/docs/reference/announcements.md

 ### Do not update to Camunda 8.1.23

 :::caution
-The Zeebe release `8.1.23` suffers from [camunda/zeebe#16406](https://github.com/camunda/zeebe/issues/16406), which results in a Zeebe broker being unable to start if at least one DMN Model is deployed.
+Zeebe release `8.1.23` suffers from [camunda/zeebe#16406](https://github.com/camunda/zeebe/issues/16406), which results in a Zeebe broker being unable to start if at least one DMN model is deployed.
 We urge users to skip this release and update to `8.1.24` right away.
 :::

 ## Camunda 8.0